1. Introduction

 4. Defining the API Contract

 We’ll use a banking demo REST API to illustrate an API-First approach workflow.
 That API allows two operations: get balance and deposit amount.
-To clarify, the table below shows the resources paths, HTTP verbs, and response codes (RC) of these operations:
+To clarify, the table below shows the resource paths, HTTP verbs, and response codes (RC) of these operations:

 HTTP verb